 Black Hawk Loop – Sites 111 – 127 (17 sites) Tenters only.
 There are no electric hookups here and two water spigots serve this loop.
 There are picnic tables and fire pits/grills at each site.
 Restrooms/showers are at adjacent Cooper’s Hawk Loop. $20/night.
 Site Map.

-Raven Loop – (Groups only) A 23 site group campground with modern restroom facilities providing hot water & showers, a large ramada (covered picnic tables), and group fire ring.
+Raven Loop – (Groups only) A 23 site group campground with modern restroom facilities providing hot water & showers, covered picnic tables, and group fire ring.
 No electricity or water at each site, but there are a couple of faucets for this loop.
 It also has equestrian corrals.
 Maximum Group Size: 46 Units.
 Available by reservation by calling the park directly (928) 634-5283.

 Reservations – Online or call 520-586-2283.
-There is a $5 non-refundable reservation fee.
 The reservations site is very easy to navigate and gives full info on every site.
-After putting in your desired arrival/departure date and RV info, it comes up with available sites highlighted in blue.
-If you hover over these, it displays a picture and gives all details of the site.
 I heard feedback from others that the agents here are extremely helpful and knowledgeable about the campground and the sites.
 George (Park Manager) said this is because they are in-house people familiar with the campground and not a remote, national call center.